MPEDS/protests-analysis/docs/GUIDELINES.md

 organization.
 Here are some rules that help follow the principles of pipeline-oriented reproducible work:

+- Each script should create one function, not run any processing or analysis code.
+  This is useful for projects in general to keep the environment clean, and is especially useful for our project since all R scripts in the `tasks/` folder will be sourced by the `_targets.R` file in order to make the functions within them available to the `targets` pipeline.
+We don't want the initial import of these functions to be slowed down by extraneous work not wrapped in the appropriate abstractions.
 - For functions that directly process targets, have the arguments of the function be the same as the name of the target, to eliminate all ambiguity.
   This can be a little tedious when we have targets that are variations of the